 - The Family Medical Leave Act (FMLA) protects your job for up to twelve weeks, provided you work for a covered employer and meet the employee eligibility criteria

 - State-Based Family Leave Laws sometimes extend the legal job protections for lengthier periods or cover more employers and employees

 - The Americans with Disabilities Act (ADA) requires employers to offer unpaid leave as a reasonable accommodation so long as it does not create an undue hardship

-You can be laid off while on short-term disability regardless of any return to work laws that might apply.
+You can be laid off while on short-term disability regardless of any applicable return to work laws.
 It is not illegal to lay off employees during FMLA or other job-protected leave.

 Having a disabling illness or injury does not provide you with greater rights than if you were working.
 Therefore, an employer can lay off any employee they choose.